-External examiners reports are made available in full to Students via Canvas.
-In addition, our Guild Officers and Student representatives are present at School and University-level Quality Assurance committee meetings where discussion of the issues raised by external examiners takes place.
+External Examiners Reports are made available in full to Students via Canvas and on request to practice learning partners.
+In addition, our Guild Officers and Student representatives are present at School and University- level Quality Assurance committee meetings where discussion of the issues raised by External Examiners takes place.

-11. Resignation / Termination of Appointment (2.11, 2.12)
+11. Resignation / Termination of Appointment